PAROL6 Control Board

 Stepper driver

-• Apply thermal cement to attach the heatsink (Link to cement is in the BOM)
+- Apply thermal cement to attach the heatsink (the link to the correct cement is in the BOM).

 Danger

-Failing to do so will destroy your PAROL6 control board!
+You must secure the heatsink to the stepper driver with thermal cement.
+Failing to do so will destroy your PAROL6 control board.

 Stepper driver orientation